Ee-Chee/Spiced-Academy-tabasco-curriculum/csrf/README.md

        next();
    });
    ```
-   Because it uses `req.csrfToken`, which is added by the csurf middleware, your middleware function will have to appear below your `app.use(csurf());` call.
+   Because it uses `req.csrfToken`, which is added by the csurf middleware, your middleware function will have to appear below your `app.use(csurf())` call.